stephenpc/ansible-satellite/README.md

 To run on all of your nodes (defined in hosts) make sure you update the activationkey variables (in hosts) and then use.

-`ansible-playbook -i hosts satellite-playbook.yaml`
+`ansible-playbook -i inventory satellite-playbook.yaml`

 Add `-k` (ssh) or `-K` (sudo) if you need password prompts.

 You can also run just the puppet registration tasks with

-`ansible-playbook -i hosts satellite-playbook.yaml --tags puppet`
+`ansible-playbook -i inventory satellite-playbook.yaml --tags puppet`

 After the tasks complete you should have new unmanaged hosts in satellite.
 Edit the host and add any configuration you need (host groups, network, puppet).
 Unfortunately, I could not find a way to automate those steps yet.
 Your best bet is probably [hammer](https://github.com/theforeman/hammer-cli).